fortran-lang/fpm/README.md

 To build *fpm* without a prior *fpm* version a single source file version is available at each release.

-To build manually using the single source distribution use
+To build manually using the single source distribution, run the following code (from within the current directory)

 ```
 mkdir _tmp